 3. Apple ID Fake Text Message

 Here is the second example of an Apple ID scam you may receive on your phone, this time in the form of a text message.
-It would read something like “Your Apple account is now locked” and will lure you into accessing a link which supposedly unlocks your account.
+It would read something like “Your Apple account is now locked” and will lure you into accessing a link that supposedly unlocks your account.

 Here is another similar example, which aims to trick you into thinking your iCloud ID has been deactivated and that you now need to complete the activation process.

-4. Temporarily disabled Apple ID Email
+4. Temporarily Disabled Apple ID Email

 Similar to the “Your Apple ID Has been locked” text message we mentioned; you may also receive the email version of this phishing scam.